adamllryan/notes/CSE3461 - Wired Networks/03_transport_layer.md

 #### RDT3.0: Channels with errors and loss

 We now assume underlying channel can also lose packets (data and ACKs).

-Checksum,
+Alternates packet/ack 0 and 1 so that